-CatchItem ::= Catch
+CatchTail :: = Catch |

 ANY => Statement

-Catch ::= ExpressionList => Statement
+Catch :: = ExpressionList => Statement

+CatchSeries :: = CatchTail

-CatchSeries ::= CatchItem Catch;CatchSeries
+Catch; CatchSeries

 The expressions in the ExpressionList (semantically restricted to a list of variables) must evaluate to the names of signals (unless otherwise stated, we use signal to stand for both ERROR and SIGNAL).
-The special identifier ANY will match any signal (sec. §.2.3).
+The special identifier ANY will match any signal (sec.
+8.2.3).
+Note that if ANY occurs, it must be last.

 A catch phrase is written as part of an argument list, just after the last argument and before the right bracket.
 Catch phrases may appear in a procedure call, SignalCall, NEW, START, RESTART, STOP, JOIN, FORK, or WAIT (but not in a RESUME or RETURN).
 A catch phrase may also be appended to the BEGIN of a block or the DO of a loop statement by means of an EnableClause.
-The applicable syntax for a call and for a block or loop statement is Call ::= Variable [ ComponentList !
-Cate Variable [ !
-CatchSeries ] Variable [ ComponentList !
-CatchSeries ] Variable [ !
-CatchSeries ] Block ::= BEGIN (fror OpenClause EnableClause DeclarationSeries StatementSeries ExitsClause END n Section 4.4) EnableClause ::= empty ENABLE CatchItem ; ENABLE BEGIN CatchSeries END ; ENABLE BEGIN CatchSeries ; END ;
+The applicable syntax for a call and for a block or loop statement is

+:: = Variable [ComponentList!
+CatchSeries] Call

+Variable [!
+CatchSeries] |

+Block :: = BEGIN -- (from Section 4.4)